XavierOwen/XavierOwen.github.io/_notes/AP Statistics.md

 ### Practice

-#### Questions

-**Section 1.1: Types of Data & Study Design**
+#### Section 1.1: Types of Data & Study Design

-1. A wildlife biologist captures, tags, and releases 50 deer in a forest.
+**1.1** A wildlife biologist captures, tags, and releases 50 deer in a forest.
 She records their weight, gender, and the location in the forest where they were caught.
    - a.
 What are the individuals in this study?
    - b.
 Identify each variable as categorical or quantitative.
    - c.
 If the biologist wants to estimate the average weight of _all_ deer in this forest, is this average a parameter or a statistic?

+**C1.1** (Challenge): A medical researcher is studying the effect of a new drug on blood pressure.
+She collects data from 100 patients.
+The variables recorded are: Patient ID (e.g., 1001, 1002), Dosage (0mg, 50mg, 100mg), Blood Pressure Reduction (mmHg), and Side Effects Severity (None, Mild, Severe).
+- a.
+Identify the individuals.
+- b.
+Classify "Patient ID", "Dosage", and "Side Effects Severity" as categorical or quantitative.
+Explain your reasoning for "Dosage".
+- c.
+If the researcher calculates the average blood pressure reduction for these 100 patients to be 12 mmHg, is this a parameter or a statistic?

-**Section 1.2: Categorical Data**
+#### Section 1.2: Categorical Data

-2. A survey asked 200 high school students whether they preferred playing sports or watching sports.
+**1.2** A survey asked 200 high school students whether they preferred playing sports or watching sports.
 The results are in the table below.

 |                   | Play Sports | Watch Sports | Total |
 | :---------------- | :---------- | :----------- | :---- |